About Iowa Speedway

 Circuit Features and Design Elements

 The speedway features approximately 30,000 seats and boasts excellent sightlines throughout the facility.
-A unique multi-tiered RV viewing area spans the 869-foot backstretch, adding to the venue's spectator capacity and creating a distinctive viewing experience for fans.
+A unique multi-tiered RV viewing area spans the backstretch, adding to the venue's spectator capacity and creating a distinctive viewing experience for fans.

 Impact and Legacy